scala/scala3/docs/docs/typelevel.md

 Transparent methods are effectively final; they may not be overwritten.

-Transparent methods with an implicit match expression on their right-hand side must in addition be declared `erased`.
+Transparent methods with a toplevel implicit match or macro splice are classified `erased` - an `erased` modifier can be given for them, but it is redundant.
 Erased transparent methods must be always fully applied.
 In addition, the restrictions on normal erased methods apply, including:

  1. They may not override other methods.
  2. They may not be referred to from a non-erased context.